 - Minimize the footprint of the design to reduce the weight and size of the enclosure where the drive sits.

-The Whistles are installed at the juncture between the tracked arms and the robot body.
-Each tracked arm uses two Whistles which are both mounted on a PCB designed by the customer.
+The Gold Whistle servo drives are installed at the juncture between the tracked arms and the robot body.
+Each tracked arm uses two Gold Whistle drives, both mounted on a PCB designed by Autonomous Solutions.

-The Whistle drives provide closed loop motion control, feedback inputs, and communication support.
-Compliance with CANopen, the DS-301 communication protocol and the DS-402 motion device protocol allow the customer’s pre-existing robot controller to provide high level motion commands to the Whistle.
-Additional, manufacturer specific CANopen implementations also allow for control and monitoring above and beyond what the standard protocols provide, without affecting compliance to standards.
+The Gold Whistle drives provide closed-loop motion control, feedback inputs, and communication support.
+Compliance with CANopen, the DS-301 communication protocol, and the DS-402 motion device protocol allows the pre-existing robot controller to provide high-level motion commands to the Gold Whistle.
+Additionally, manufacturer-specific CANopen implementations also allow for control and monitoring above and beyond what the standard protocols provide, without affecting compliance to standards.